OliverO2/kotlin-test-framework-prototype/README.md

     * must be configured with instantiated test classes,
     * visualize the test status in the test run window, but
     * do nothing more (see JVM integration below).
-* Test using the Kotlin/JS infra do not report more than one level of suite nesting.
+* Test using the Kotlin/JS infra do not report more than one level of suite nesting (intermediate levels are cut out).
 * JVM integration for IntelliJ IDEA
     * visualizes the test status in the test run window, and
     * supports class-level actions (run, debug, jump to source) from the test run window, but